HappyFunCorp/CMS/README.md

 ### Contentful

 Contentful provides a SaaS (Software-as-a-Service) model, which means that it is hosted in the cloud and provides a subscription-based pricing model.

+### HyGraph

+HyGraph also provides a SaaS (Software-as-a-Service) model, it's hosted in the cloud and provides a subscription-based pricing model.
+It also offers a free tier.

 ## Real-time collaboration